raybags-dev/yellow_pages/README.md

 - Crawls and extracts, cleans, models and indexes search results.
 - Handles missing values with defaults.
 - Stores the collected data locally or in AWS S3.
-- Provides a clear easy configuration layer so you don't have to dig into code.
+- Provides a clear easy configuration layer, so you don't have to dig into code.

 ## Prerequisites